getgrav/grav/UPGRADE-1.7.md

 * Improved language support
 * **BC BREAK** Please check that your fallback languages are correct.
 Old implementation had a fallback to any other language, now only default language is being used unless you use `system.languages.content_fallback` configuration option to override the default behavior.

+### Admin

+* If you upgrade from older 1.7 RC, you need to go to Flex Objects plugin settings and turn on `Pages`, `User Accounts` and `User Groups` directories (upgrading 1.6 automatically turns them on)
+* Disabling `User Accounts` and `User Groups` directories in Flex Objects plugin should be kept enabled; fine tuned ACL may not work without

+### Sessions

+* Session ID now changes on login to prevent session fixation issues

 ### CLI